 - One single owner with a mobile practice that works out of different locations (corporate, mobile or home based for example)

 In the above 4 scenarios, I would usually recommend that the top two scenarios open multiple, unique accounts, while the bottom two use Jane’s Locations feature.
 Typically the top two would have separate bank accounts, financials, and admin staff.
-The bottom two would want aggregated reporting data and
+The bottom two would want aggregated reporting data as well as as a shared client and staff list.

 The most important point when there’s multiple physical locations or independent practitioners working together is that while a filtered patient list, appointments, clinical notes and past billing information can all be exported from Jane by practitioner or by location, the data will remain in the primary account, and Billing Information cannot be transported over to a new account.
 (Note - patient list can be filtered by practitioner but not by location).